cetz-package/cetz/docs/basics/canvas.md

 The canvas does not have typical `width` and `height` parameters.
 Instead its size will grow and shrink to fit the drawn graphic.

 By default 1 [coordinate](/basics/coordinate-systems) unit is `1cm`, this can be changed by setting the `length` parameter.
-If a ratio is given, the length will be the size of the canvas parent's width!
+If a ratio is given, the length will be the size of the canvas' parent's width!